PLEASE NOTE: THIS MUSEUM IS CURRENTLY CLOSED

 The museum has been closed since 2021.
 A 26.65 million-euro restoration and redevelopment project is being undertaken by architect Guillermo Vázquez Consuegra.
 Reopening date estimated as 2027.

-One of the best museums of its kind in Spain, located in the Maria Luisa Park and originally built as part of the 1929 exhibition.
+One of the best museums of its kind in Spain, located in the Maria Luisa Park and originally built as part of the 1929 Expo.
 The focus is on the Romans, but there is also a prehistorical section which includes the Stone Age, Bronze Age and Iron Age.
 Later, the Phoenicians, the Greeks and the Carthaginians all traded and settled in what is now the province of Seville.